chetan1000/Python/README.md

 # Python

-This repository consists of basic python concepts and its codes.
+This repository consists of basic Python concepts and their codes and some basic to intermediate-level Projects.